Testing

 Running Kafka with your tests

-The Testkit provides a variety of ways to test your application against a real Kafka broker or cluster using Testcontainers (Docker).
+The Testkit provides a variety of ways to test your application against a real Kafka broker or cluster.
+There are two main options:

 The table below helps guide you to the right Testkit implementation depending on your programming language, testing framework, and use (or not) of Docker containers.
 You must mix in or implement these types into your test classes to use them.
 See the documentation for each for more details.